tlandron/PCBS_ModelRecovery/README.md

-Plot of significant t-tests as a function of the difference in value for each parameter (only works while the value of the other is kept constant)
+Plot of significant t-tests as a function of the difference in value for each parameter (only works while the value of the other is kept constant).

     prevonly_diff_index = [1 2 3 4 5 6 7]    ; % to enter manually according to respective index in 'ndiff'
     finalplots_mindiff(dout, nsubjsubset, nsim, nttest, ndiff, 1, prevonly_diff_index,     ...